JuliaLang/julia/stdlib/Random/docs/src/index.md

 end
 ```

-This is of course used by the default implementation of random array generation (like in `rand(1:20, 10)`).
+This mechanism is of course used by the default implementation of random array generation (like in `rand(1:20, 10)`).
 In order to implement this decoupling for a custom type, a helper type can be used.
 Going back to our `Die` example: `rand(::Die)` uses random generation from a range, so
-this could take advantage of this optimization opportunity.
+there is an opportunity for this optimization:

 ```julia
 import Random: Sampler, rand